rishengW/categorical-labelling/README.md

 This model has four parts:
 # 1. Wide branch
 The wide branch is just a single linear layer applied directly to the categorical inputs after casting them to float.
-It converts the input, categorical IDs, into a single scalar per sample using a linear transformation, which helps capture memorization.
+It converts the input, categorical feature IDs, into a single scalar per sample using a linear transformation, which helps capture memorization and some simple linear effects.

 # 2. Deep branch with embeddings
 Feature Embedding creates one embedding table per categorical feature.